Integrals of stable envelopes for cotangent bundles to Grassmannians: Combinatorial Interpretations

 \begin{conjecture} The entries in each layer of the $Gr_{2}$-simplex correspond (via the arrangement described above) to coefficients of a polynomial in $a,\ b,\ c$ that is divisible by $(a+2b+c)$. \end{conjecture}

 If we divide the polynomial of a given layer by the common factor $(a+2b+c)$, we obtain a polynomial of one degree less, whose coefficients can be naturally arranged into a triangle one size smaller, in the same manner as described above.
 Then we can form a new 3-simplex by assembling these ``reduced'' triangles, which will now start at a single point at the top.
 We call this simplex the \underline{reduced $Gr_2$-simplex}.
-The first few layers are (On the left we write the polynomial obtained from the $Gr_2$-simplex in the manner described above, divided by the common $(a+2b+c)$.
-On the right we show the resulting triangle of the coefficients of the reduced polynomial.
-The polynomials themselves have no intrinsic meaning in our description, they are just a book keeping tool.)
+The reduced $Gr_2$-simplex does not have natural coordinates given by fixed point labeling, but does inherit the same coordinates given by layer, row, $NE-SW$-diagonal.
+We show a few layers of this process in Figure \ref{fig: reduced gr2}.
+To distinguish the coordinates on the reduced $Gr_2$-simplex from the coordinates on the (unreduced) $Gr_2$-simplex, we denote layers of the former by $\ell$, and the latter by $n$.